Suraj LabAmazon software engineer building backend systems and side projects.

 It becomes:

-• can it maintain useful state
+• can the system keep useful state without becoming opaque

-• can it revise old assumptions
+• can it revise old assumptions instead of quietly carrying them forever

-That is a very different design space.
+That is a very different standard than demo quality.

-Because in the long run, the systems that matter most will not just be the ones that can answer well once.
+Because in the long run, the systems that win will not be the ones that answered brilliantly once.
+They will be the ones that keep getting more useful without becoming harder to trust.